 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
-Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to St. Joseph's College.
+Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to St. Joseph's University.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 Yes, absolutely.
 Beginning in the year you turn 72, you can use your gift to satisfy all or part of your RMD.

 No. You can give any amount under this provision, as long as it is no more than $100,000 per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.